What Does an Electronics Technician Do?

 How much does an electronics technician earn, and will there be any jobs when I graduate?

 Salaries and employment forecasts change constantly.
 One reliable source of this data is the Electronics Technician page at the U.S. Department of Labor.
 Their web site has current wage trends and job outlook forecasts for electronics (as well as other industries).
-For more immediate data, take a look at this online search for Electronics Technicians in the Phoenix metropolitan area to see which companies are currently hiring electronics technicians.
 When the economy is up, our students are often hired before they complete their degree.
 Even in the worst of times, however, it is safe to say that electronics degrees are among the most marketable of any associate-level degree.

 What about Job placement?